exeme-project/exeme-lang/README.md

 ## Join us

-Exeme is commited ot having a welcoming and inclusive environment where everyone can contribute.
+Exeme is commited to having a welcoming and inclusive environment where everyone can contribute.

 * Most of the activity relating to Exeme happens on our [Discord](https://discord.gg/9SCfXMZKSf).
 * See our [code of conduct](CODE_OF_CONDUCT.md) and [contributing guidelines](CONTRIBUTING.md) for information about the Exeme development community.